Access4all/adg/pages/examples/forms/good-example/README.md

 All in all, basic forms are very accessible by themselves.

-However, although basic forms are a longstanding and fundamental part of the HTML standard, in some situations, screen readers (both NVDA and JAWS) behave a bit irritating, if not buggy (if you haven't done this yet, go back and read [How screen readers work - and why they seem so buggy](/knowledge/screen-readers/so-buggy)).
+However, although basic forms are a longstanding and fundamental part of the HTML standard, in some situations, screen readers (both mobile and desktop) behave a bit irritating, if not buggy (if you haven't done this yet, go back and read [How screen readers work - and why they seem so buggy](/knowledge/screen-readers/so-buggy)).

 Here we presented some of the possible irritations we know and how to avoid them.
 But there may be more, especially in complex forms.
 This can make it hard for developers testing their solution for accessibility to decide whether their solution is "good enough", or whether they manually need to provide additional optimisations.